CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 		for each column exclusively between pc and wc compute row
 			repeat row logic above for columns

+#### handle movement
+	Check whats is in the spot we want to move to
+	If boundary
+      Do nothing
+	If gold
+	  increment player’s purse gold count
+      change grid representation at location to “.” decrement count of unclaimed gold
+      Call update gold to send message from serve
+    If player
+   	  Update global grid to reflect swap
+	  Update grids of the players changed

+    Call update grid, which updates all player grids to reflect new global grid

 ### Major data structures

+**** add is spectator boolean
 * Player Struct that contains the following
 	* What coordinates the player has "seen" [represented as an array of tuples]
 	* What coordinates the player currently can see [represented as an array of tuples]
 	* How much gold the player has [represented as an int]

+* Game Struct that contains the follow
+	* array of player structs
+	* the total amount of gold remaining

+Change this to just be an array not a struct:

 * Grid Struct that contains the following
 	* NR x NC array that contains numeric values for each coordinate, denoting what is located there